Alfred Savoir

-Alfred Poznański (23 January 1883 – 26 June 1934), better known by his alias Alfred Savoir, was a Polish-born French comedy playwright of Jewish background.
+Alfred Poznański (23 January 1883 – 26 June 1934), better known by his alias Alfred Savoir, was a Polish-born French comedy playwright.

 Career

 Alfred Poznański was born into a Jewish family in the Polish city of Łódź when it was part of the Russian Empire on 23 January 1883.
 After being educated in a public junior high school in Łódź, he was admitted to the University of Montpellier, where he studied law.
 On graduating, he settled in Paris.

 Poznanski became a playwright, writing in French under the pen name of Alfred Savoir.
 His plays were mainly staged in France, but some were put on in Poland.